ultraio/ultra-discord-uniq-roles-bot/README.md

 Ultra Wallet requires an HTTP(s) server to work with it.

-This starts a Vite Server with local https, and the server without feeding the built pages through the endpoint.
+This starts the server and uses default values for config instead of `.env`

 ```
 npm run dev -w packages/server